University and Student Conduct Board Hearings

 - The respondent or complainant may participate in the hearing directly by their attendance.
-The respondent or complainant may participate remotely through video conferencing or by telephone.
-The respondent or complainant may also choose not to participate or to submit a written statement for the panel’s consideration to substitute for his or her presence.
+The respondent or complainant may also participate remotely through video conferencing or by telephone.
+The respondent or complainant may also choose not to participate, or to submit a written statement for the panel’s consideration to substitute for his or her presence.

 - The respondent and the complainant will both be given the opportunity to address issues related to potential conflicts of interest regarding the panel members selected for the hearing.

 The Chair shall explain the function of the hearing, verify that the respondent and the complainant are aware of the rights of a student before the hearing panel, and inform the respondent and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.

 The Chair shall ask whether there will be any witnesses testifying on behalf of the respondent and the complainant, advise the respondent and the complainant of the right to be present at all stages of the hearing process except deliberation, and read the charges.